CREESTL/Phoenix/README.md

 - Bot hears the "**Swap**" event in the pool.
 That means that someone has swapped some tokens in the pool, changing tokens prices
 - Bot compares USDC and USDT prices
   - **USDC** turns out to have a higher price
-- Bot calculates maximum USDC amount X1 that has price impact no more than 0.05%
+- Bot calculates optimal USDC amount X1
 - Bot checks if swapping X1 USDC is profitable (we receive **Y1>X1** amount of USDT tokens)
 - Bot swaps X1 USDC for Y1 USDT
 - User's balances: